 concept was skilfully updated in the Star Trek: The Next Generation episode ‘The Inner Light’, when Captain Picard is rendered unconscious by an alien probe, and then – in his mind – experiences an entire lifetime on the planet Kataan, before finally being brought round on the bridge of the USS Enterprise 25 minutes after being knocked out (end clip from The Inner Light).
 The insinuation is that what happened in Picard’s mind was as real as his life as captain of the Enterprise, and that his consciousness had had a direct effect on material reality.
 But this is not the usual way time works in faerie-tales…

-2. Hartland records the 18th-century Irish story of Oisín as typical of the second type of time-lapse folktales, recorded throughout Europe and Asia.
+2. Hartland records an 18th-century version of the Irish story of Oisín as typical of the second type of time-lapse folktales, recorded throughout Europe and Asia.
 Oisín is a poet of the Fianna, and falls asleep under an ash tree.
 He awakes to find Niamh, Queen of Tír na nÓg, the land of perpetual youth, summoning him to join her in her realm as her husband.
 Loved up, off he goes with her, and finds himself living in a paradise of perpetual summer, where all good things abound, and where time and death hold no sway.
 But soon he breaks a taboo of standing on a broad flat stone, from where he is able to view the Ireland he left behind.
 It has changed for the worse, and he begs Niamh to give him leave to return.
 She reluctantly agrees, but asks that he return after only one day with the mortals.
 She supplies him with a black horse, which he is not to dismount, and ‘gifted him with wisdom and knowledge far surpassing that of men.’
 Once back in Ireland he realises that decades have passed and that he is no longer recognised or known of.
 Inevitably, he dismounts his horse and immediately his youth is gone and he becomes an enfeebled old man with nothing but his immortal wisdom.
 There is no returning to the faerieland of the Tír na nÓg.
 In other variations of the story, the hero turns to dust as soon as his feet touch the ground of consensus reality.

 These folktales seem to suggest that faerieland is the world of the dead, immune from the passage of time, and that return to the world of the living is not possible as the mortal body has aged and decayed in line with the physical laws of this world.
 In the Japanese tale of Urashima Taro, the hero, when returning home, is even given a casket by his faerie bride, in which his years are locked.
 When he opens it, his time is up.